 The drawing below will give you an example of what a viewer would see if they were looking at the front of an object.

-If the object is higher than eye level, the viewer would be able to see the front, bottom and side of the object.
+If the object is higher than eye level, the viewer would be able to see the front, bottom, and side of the object.

 If the object is eye level, the viewer would be able to see the front and side of the object.

-Vanishing Point and Orthogonals
+Vanishing Point and Orthogonal

 Why Use One Point Perspective?

-Using and understanding one point, two point and three-point perspective drawing will help you to draw realistic drawings from both real life subjects or reference images.
+Using and understanding one point, two-point and three-point perspective drawing will help you to draw realistic drawings from both real-life subjects or reference images.
 You will be able to see the depth of an object and have an understanding of how light reacts to the surface which will create the illusion of space and form on a two-dimensional surface.

 How to draw Using One Point Perspective Basics